jonnyweatherly/aajonusnet/md/QNA/Q&A Of November 13, 2005.md

 Q: A few.

 A: Five.
 Got Ford to go on and take the swine flu shot.
-Ida Inoroff, a consumer advocate that was franchised on radio in about 80 markets in the United States, and a Dr. M.D.
+Ida Honorof, a consumer advocate that was franchised on radio in about 80 markets in the United States, and a Dr. M.D.
 McBean, both women, filed suit against Ford, against Rockefeller, and against the federal government, and the medical officer of the government?

 Q: Surgeon General.

 A: The Surgeon General.
 Saying that the swine flu was a hoax, that it was going to kill a lot of elderly and children, because what Ford did at the behest of Rockefeller, he bought $8 billion of the swine flu vaccine to give us.
-McBean and Inoroff, with the publicity that they got from that suit, the networks at that time, and the radio stations weren't all owned by the big conglomerates at that time, so they advertised it.
+McBean and Honorof, with the publicity that they got from that suit, the networks at that time, and the radio stations weren't all owned by the big conglomerates at that time, so they advertised it.
 They were there at the polls where people were getting their injections.
 The first week, 2,300 people dropped dead within three days of having the swine flu.
 So, $7.2 billion went into the vaults, and then popped to present day.

 Q: Wait a second.
 Did you say they got sick after...
 They dropped dead, after they had the injection?